-Martin was born at the farm in the original farm house and after marrying Sally moved into the village for five years before moving into the new farm house in 1985 when his parents retired.
+Martin was born at the farm in the original farm house and after marrying Sally, they moved into the village for five years, before moving into the new farm house in 1985 when his parents retired.
 They have had liveries since 1987, however it was not until 2000 after Martin gave up his pedigree dairy herd they decided to diversify into the livery and competition sector and set up Newbold Verdon Equestrian Centre.

 They soon became one of the few British Horse Society Approved Livery Yards in Leicestershire to reassure people of a quality yard and good care always.

 Sally is a BHSAI, Accredited Professional Coach and Registered Freelance Instructor and enjoys teaching a wide variety of clients of all abilities and all ages.